Skip to Content

 Benny Marty/Shutterstock

-If you hate large crowds and want more of the park to yourself, visiting Dry Tortugas between June and November is your best bet.
+The least busy time to visit Dry Tortugas is between June and November.
 These months tend to be the least busy but most affordable times to visit.

 Temperatures rise dramatically during this time in Florida, which can be unbearable for some people, which is why many people visit in the high season.

 Most people don’t want to deal with the excessive heat and high humidity levels during this time, but if you are okay with it, then more power to you.
-Another reason you’ll see fewer crowds during this time is that it’s hurricane season.
+Another reason you’ll see fewer crowds during this time is that it’s hurricane season (mainly in September, but sometimes in November).

 Tropical systems strike this region from June through November.
 While they’re predictable, if you don’t want to risk a hurricane or tropical storm ruining your plans, you might want to skip June through November when planning your trip.